 Step 1.
-Take the appropriate size of shell, glue the back side with resin tape and place it on a flat surface to work on.
-Carefully use a glue gun to glue and coat the edges of the case on the tape, which will ensure that silicon does not leak out of the case.
+Take the appropriate size of shell, glue the backside with resin tape and place it on a flat surface to work on.
+Then, carefully use a glue gun to glue and coat the edges of the case on the tape, which will ensure that silicon does not leak out of the case.

 Step 2.
-Place your design correctly inside the case, face up, gluing the back to the resin strip and leaving enough space on the side for the silicone to be poured.
-You have now completed the first important part of mold preparation.
+Place your design correctly inside the case, face-up, gluing the back to the resin strip, and leaving enough space on the side for the silicone to be poured.
+All things considered, you have now completed the first important part of mold preparation.

 Mixing the Silicone

 Step 3.
 You are now ready to mix the silicon to resin ratio of 1: 1.
-Carefully measure the weight of parts A and B and add them, stirring slowly for at least 3-5 minutes, scraping the sides with a wooden stick.
+Carefully measure the weight of parts A and B, stirring slowly for at least 3-5 minutes.
+Moreover, remember scraping the sides with a wooden stick.
 This ensures better mixing and fewer bubbles that form inside.
 When you’re done mixing, you’re ready to tap.

 Step 4.
-Start slowly pouring the silicone into the mold, try to pour evenly and thinly holding the cup a little away from the mold, moving your hand inside the shell, gently covering the empty space first.
+Now, start slowly pouring the silicone into the mold, try to pour evenly and thinly holding the cup a little away from the mold.
+In the meantime, move your hand inside the shell, gently covering the empty space first.

 Extraction of the mold

 Step 6.
-To unmold, pick up the mold, peel off the glue gun and tape from the back side.
+Along with the the silicon cured, try to peel off the glue gun, and tape from the backside.
 Gently push the silicon mold out of the housing.
 Your Mold is now ready to use.
 You can use a blade or scissors to cut any excessive silicon covering the back of your molded piece to easily unmold it.

 Different Types of Mold Making Materials

 To make a silicone mold yourself, you need a silicone rubber.
 This soft compound which lasts relatively quickly is available in specialist stores.
 After treatment, the silicone is elastic.
 Their fragility depends on the degree of hardness chosen.
-Excessive removal will cause cracks or fractures in the material.
+In other words, excessive removal will cause cracks or fractures in the material.

 Heat resistance as well as food safety is important if you want to bake or make chocolate with your own mold.
 Make sure it is heat resistant up to 200 ° C.